 - To log entries to allow you to debug your codes use log(‘variable_name’)

 Testing the script

-You can finally see the changes in your Tracking Points for a given vehicle when the signal Fuel level is received, and thanks to the Device Mapper scripting you can now have these values converted, for example, to liters (using the Tank type defined in the vehicle properties)
+You can finally see the changes in your Tracking Points for a given vehicle when the signal Fuel level is received.
+And with the Device Mapper scripting, you can have these values converted, for example, to liters (using the Tank type defined in the vehicle properties)

-You can always make your tests within the Script Editor or if you want to submit signals to the platform to see the response you can also use SimOne
+You can always make your tests within the Script Editor or if you want to submit signals to the platform to see the response you can also use the device simulator.